Why Body-Doubling Helps Psychotherapists Get Progress Notes DONE!

 Body-doubling provides a structured process for completing work.
 It’s often organized by scheduling several hours alternating 25 minutes of work with 5 minutes of break time.
 Depending on the length of the session, a longer break is taken for lunch or for just taking a walk.

 Knowing that you have a specific and regular time to work on your notes can help you establish a note-writing routine.
 Having a consistent schedule makes it easier to “get with the flow.”
 It can also help you break big tasks into achievable goals.
 Body-doubling is really supportive when the sessions are scheduled on a regular and count-on-able basis.
-This kind of structure is especially helpful for people with ADHD.
+People with ADHD find this structure especially helpful for organizing themselves.

 Blocking out these dedicated work sessions prevents tasks from spilling over into personal time, reducing burnout.